sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 _**NOTE**: You will need to set up [HashiCorp Vault][15] to use `VaultProvider` secrets management in production.
 The examples in this guide use the [Vault dev server][32], which is useful for learning and experimenting.
 The Vault dev server gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
 Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._

-### Retrieve your Vault token
+### Retrieve your Vault root token

 _**NOTE**: The examples in this guide use the `Root Token` for the the [Vault dev server][18], which gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
 Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._

-To retrieve your Vault token:
+To retrieve your Vault root token:

 1. [Download and install][25] the Vault edition for your operating system.
 2. Open a terminal window and run `vault server -dev`.